coverclock/com-diag-hackamore/README.txt

 ABSTRACT

 This is the Digital Aggregates Corporation Hackamore package.
-Hackamore is an application written in Python that maintains a dynamic model of the states of multiple interconnected Asterisk PBXes using the Asterisk Management Interface (AMI).
-It is useful for the functional testing of such systems.
+Hackamore is a framework and application written in Python that maintains a dynamic model of the call states of one or more Asterisk PBXes using the Asterisk Management Interface (AMI).
+It was inspired by prior work done in C by Mark Jackson at Aircell Business Aviation LLC.
+Hackamore is a work in progress.

+The unit tests for this project have been run on Python 2.7.5 under MacOS "Mavericks", and on Python 2.7.3 under Ubuntu 12.04 "precise".

 This software is an original work of its author(s).